maurofruet/string-calculator-kata/README.md

     $ npm test

-If you want to execute all the tests in watch mode, so that all the tests are executed everytime at least of source file is changed, then execute the following command:
+If you want to execute all the tests in watch mode, so that all the tests are executed everytime at least one source file is changed, then execute the following command:

     $ npm run test-watch